How To Change A Wheel

 It always happens at the worst time.
 You hit a nail or a rock and now you’ve got a flat tire.
 It is easier than you think to change a wheel.
 The most difficult part is probably finding the jack that comes with the car.
 Sometimes the jacks that do come with vehicles aren’t the best.
 I personally would recommend splashing out on a better jack.
 You’ll thank me when the time comes.

-Here’s a video of our resident tech Scott, at the Casper store to show you how it’s done.
+Here’s our resident tech Scott, at the Fremont Motor Fiat, Chrysler, Dodge Jeep RAM dealership in Casper store to show you how it’s done.

-Remove the wheel, and replace with new one or spare.
-Some vehicles you will have to line up holes to holes, in others, the bolts will be on the hub so you can sit the wheel right on the bolts.
+- Remove the wheel, and replace with new one or spare.
+Some vehicles you will have to line up holes to holes, in others, the bolts will be on the hub so you can place the wheel right on the bolts.

 I realize you might not be carrying around a printout of my blog at the time this happens.
 There is probably a how-to guide in the owners manual of the vehicle.
 Be sure to follow manufacturers guidelines.

-Do you have any crazy stories to tell about a time you were changing a wheel over?
+Do you have any crazy stories to tell about a time you had to change a wheel over?
+Let us know in the comments below.

 Lauren has been working in the automotive industry both in the U.K and in the U.S. for over 10 years.
 A car geek, photographer, big game chaser and bagpipe player, powered by coffee.
 Send your questions to: